tyaga001/awesome-developer-tools-marketing/README.md

 - [The Developer Relations Handbook](https://developerrelations.com/handbook) - A comprehensive guide to developer relations by Matthew Revell.
 - [Developer Experience](https://leerob.io/blog/developer-experience) - Lee Robinson discusses the importance of developer experience and how to optimize it for better engagement and satisfaction in your developer community.

 ### Communities
 - [DevRel Collective](https://devrelcollective.fun/) - A community of DevRel professionals sharing knowledge and experiences.
+- [Developer Marketing Community](https://go.marketingto.dev/) — A community of tech founders and marketers to share insights and best practices.

 ### Podcasts
 - [DevRelRadio](https://devrelrad.io/) - Podcast featuring interviews with DevRel professionals and thought leaders.